senekor/led-matrix-rs/README.md

 ## Contributing

 The project is split into four crates:
+- `led-matrix`:
-- `zhaw-led-matrix`: the main library users interact with
+  The main library users interact with.
-- `zhaw-led-matrix-bsp`: provides a user-friendly wrapper around hardware stuff
-- `zhaw-led-matrix-emulator`: emulates the LED matrix in a terminal
+  Located in the root directory of this repository.
+- `led-matrix-core`:
-- `zhaw-led-matrix-core`: defines a trait `LedMatrix`, implemented by both `bsp` and `emulator`
+  Defines a trait `LedMatrix`, which defines the common capabilities of both hardware and TUI emulator.
+  Located in `crates/led-matrix-core`.
+- `led-matrix-bsp`:
+  Implements the `LedMatrix` trait on actual hardware.
+  Located in `crates/led-matrix-bsp`.
+- `led-matrix-tui`:
+  Implements the `LedMatrix` trait with a TUI emulator.
+  Located in `crates/led-matrix-tui`.

 Much of the hardware code is based on the [pico_ws2812_led] example of [rp-pico].